 The hectic tour schedule quickly earned them a reputation as a solid, fun Texas band that brought a good time to whatever venue they would call home that night.

-This fall, the band will once again hit the studio to get started on their third album, with many of the songs already being tested on the road.
-Expect a new radio single in the fall of 2017, and a spring album release the following year.
+This Spring, the band will once again hit the studio to get started on their third album, with many of the songs already being tested on the road.
+Expect a new radio single in the Spring of 2018, and an album release shortly following.

 After grabbing the attention of Texas Music fans and fellow musicians, Steven James suddenly finds the band in a pivotal place, ready to show the Texas Country community that they aren't just a flash in the pan.